OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-lcd-library.md

 The header shows the maker logo together with FW related information (details on the logo are below).

 The second block shows
-  - the IP-address of the device.
+  - IP-address of the device.
 The virtual LED to the left shows the IP link status up/down in green/red.
 Self discovered by the lib.
-  - the MAC address of the device.
+  - MAC address of the device.
 Self discovered by the lib.
-  - the wild card MQTT topic for publish and subscribe.
+  - Wildcard MQTT topic for publish and subscribe.
 The two virtual LEDs to the left show MQTT activity (RX top, TX bottom) and flash when a message is received or sent.
 Self discovered by the lib.
-  - a temperature.
-The shown value has to be supplied and updated periodically by the FW.
+  - Temperature.
+The value shown has to be supplied and updated periodically by the FW.
 The lib serves an API call `OXRS_lcd::show_temp (float temperature)` for this purpose.
-The RACK32 controller uses this for on-board temperature monitoring.
+E.g. the RACK32 controller uses this for on-board temperature monitoring.

 The third block shows the port animation.
 The layout of this field depends on the I/O-board and it's functionality.
 The lib reads the I/O-pins of the MCP23017 I/O-expander chips on the I/O-boards in it's loop() and reacts on any change by changing the shape and/or color of the associated virtual LED.
 Input LEDs are shown in yellow, output LEDs are shown in red if active.
 Not detected MCP23017 chips are indicated by a gray outline.